mineyUCSD/cse15l-lab-reports/LabReport3.md

  ```
  $ find ./technical/911report/ -cmin -15
  ```

  Output

  ```
  ./technical/911report/
 ./technical/911report/directory1
 ./technical/911report/directory2
  ```

 So, less than 15 minutes ago, the directory `911report` was changed in the making of the directories `directory1` and `directory2`.
 That was such a swift way of identifying the changes I made to `./technical/911report/`!
+I bet if I wanted to locate all of the files Ihad recently changed, this would be an excellent solution 🥸
 For the syntax of the command, doing `-cmin -15` means that it is less than 15 minutes.
 If it were instead `-cmin +15` the output would be different....

 **Ex 2 Which files were changed more than 15 minutes ago???**